 5. Guriltai Shul

-Guriltai shul refers to a family of Mongolian noodle soups.
-They consist of meat like mutton or beef, vegetables, root crops, and noodles.
-Guriltai shul literally means “noodle soup”.
+No Mongolian food guide can ever be complete without mentioning guriltai shul.
+It refers to a family of Mongolian noodle soups made with fatty meat like mutton or beef, vegetables, spring onions, root crops, and noodles.
+The name of this popular Mongolian dish literally means “noodle soup”.

-One interesting type of guriltai shul you should try in Mongolia is tasalan guriltai shul.
-It’s a simply seasoned noodle soup made with boiled lamb or beef bones, salt, and short flat noodles cut by hand.
+One interesting type you should try in Mongolia is tasalan guriltai shul.
+It’s a simply seasoned soup made with boiled lamb or beef bones, salt, and short flat noodles cut by hand.
 In some cases, the flattened sheets of dough are fried first before being cut into strips.

 Compared to other countries that typically form their noodles into long strands, Mongolians don’t have a preference to the shape or length of their noodles.
 As long as it tastes good, then noodles can be short or long, narrow or wide, thick or thin.